sourcegraph/handbook/content/product-engineering/engineering/cloud/saas/index.md

 #### Retrospectives

 The team is doing retrospectives on a biweekly basis at the end of each sprint.
 We are using [Retrium](https://app.retrium.com/team-room/0c97e800-29c0-41cb-97e1-eb2556fbfa7d) and changing the format of the retrospective from time to time, experimenting with [different techniques available within Retrium tool](https://www.retrium.com/retrospective-techniques).

+##### Retrospective action items

-Action items from the retrospective are [migrated to Jira](https://sourcegraph.atlassian.net/browse/CLOUD-92) and usually have the owner assigned responsible for leading the action to its completion.
+The action items from the retrospective are [migrated to Jira](https://sourcegraph.atlassian.net/browse/CLOUD-92) and usually have an owner assigned responsible for leading the action to its completion.
+The retrospective actions Jira issues that require engineering effort are going through team's [regular grooming process](#groomings) and later are part of a sprint scope.

+We review the [backlog of action items](https://sourcegraph.atlassian.net/browse/CLOUD-92) during each [sprint review](#sprint-reviews).
+We discuss the outcomes of the items from this list completed in given sprint and the team makes recommendations about what action items should be added to the next iteration.

 #### Groomings